thirdweb-dev/go-sdk/docs/custom.md

 ### Custom Contracts

-With the thirdweb SDK\, you can get an SDK instance fo any contract\.
+With the thirdweb SDK\, you can get a contract instance for any contract\.
 Additionally\, if you deployed your contract using thirdweb deploy\, you can get a more explicit and intuitive interface to interact with your contracts\.

 ### Getting a Custom Contract Instance